IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/tutorials/project5.rst

 =============

 - Completion of Project 4: Terraced/Town Houses/Duplexes
-- Expert-level understanding of BlenderBIM and IFC concepts
+- Expert-level understanding of Bonsai and IFC concepts
 - Basic knowledge of structural and MEP engineering principles

 Learning Objectives